-- 1. Being guided at all times by the Company's vision and mission which highlight professionalism, integrity, fairness commitment to excellence and care of the environment; - 2. dealing with professionalism, honesty, integrity and uphold high moral and ethical standards; - 3. dealing openly and with honestly customers, suppliers, contractors, institutions financial and joint venture participants of the Company and dealings on arm's length basis with with dealers, contractors, vendors and suppliers of the Company; - supply of goods and services of the highest quality standards backed by efficient after sales service; - 5. conduct of business affairs in a manner that preserves the environment and protects the health and safety of all its employees, customers, suppliers, contractors and the general public; 6. competing fairly and ethically within the framework of applicable competition laws; and 7. except as may be permitted by the Board, not (a) taking a business or financial opportunity that Petron would have an interest in pursuing, (b) using Company property, information or position for personal gain; and (c) competing with the Company.
+- 1. Being guided at all times by the Company's vision and mission which highlight professionalism, integrity, fairness commitment to excellence and care of the environment; - dealing with professionalism, honesty, integrity and uphold high moral and ethical standards; - 3. dealing openly and honestly with customers, suppliers, contractors, financial institutions and joint venture participants of the Company and dealings on arm's length basis with with dealers, contractors, vendors and suppliers of the Company; - supply of goods and services of the highest quality standards backed by efficient after sales service;

+5. conduct of business affairs in a manner that preserves the environment and protects the health and safety of all its employees, customers, suppliers, contractors and the general public; 6. competing fairly and ethically within the framework of applicable competition laws; and 7. except as may be permitted by the Board, not (a) taking a business or financial opportunity that Petron would have an interest in pursuing, (b) using Company property, information or position for personal gain; and (c) competing with the Company.
 The Code of Conduct also requires fair dealings with the Company's suppliers, contractors, competitors, officers and employees with no one taking unfair advantage of anyone through manipulation, concealment or abuse of privileged information, misrepresentation of material facts or any other unfair dealing practice. (c) Receipt of gifts from third parties The CG Manual embodies the policy that a director's office is one of trust and confidence.
-A director shall thus act in the best interest of the Company in a manner characterized by transparency, accountability and fairness.
-He shall exercise leadership, prudence and integrity in directing the Code of Conduct The Code of Conduct expressly provides that the giving or accepting gifts that equal more than the amount that would be considered customary courtesies may be deemed a bribe and that bribes are strictly prohibited by law and are against Company prohibits The receipt of gifts rule as described in the preceding column on senior management applies to employees as well.
+A director shall thus act in the best interest of the Company in a manner characterized by Code of Conduct The Code of Conduct expressly provides that the giving or accepting gifts that equal more than the amount that would be considered customary courtesies may be The receipt of gifts rule as described in the preceding column on senior management applies to employees as well.